 Which is more expensive?

-The best gas barbecues can get pricey, while charcoal grills have a wider price range, catering for low and high budgets.
-'A Weber Kettle charcoal grill (opens in new tab)from Amazon is a relatively inexpensive grill to purchase,' suggests Michael Haas.
+The best gas grills can get pricey, while charcoal grills have a wider price range, catering for low and high budgets.
+'A Weber Kettle charcoal grill from Amazon is a relatively inexpensive grill to purchase,' suggests Michael Haas.
 'You can get into the grilling game for under $150.'